 You must declare stored procedures as part of the schema to make them accessible at runtime.
-The CREATE PROCEDURE AS statement lets you create a procedure from one or more SQL statements directly within the DDL statement.
+The CRE-ATE PROCEDURE AS statement lets you create a procedure from one or more SQL statements directly within the DDL statement.
 The SQL statements can contain question marks (?) as placeholders that are filled in at runtime with the arguments to the procedure call.

-There are two forms of the CREATE PROCEDURE AS statement:
+There are two ways to define a procedure as part of the CREATE PROCEDURE AS statement: